Who has the Power?

 No one can respect the conditionalities of certain donors.
 They are so complicated that they themselves have difficulty getting us to understand them.
 This is not a partnership.
 This is a master relating to his student.” – Amadou Toumani Toure, former President of Mali

-In Who has the Power? we explore the responses of governments and institutions to the current financial crisis.
+In Who has the Power? we explore the responses of governments and institutions to the 2008 financial crisis.
 We examine if there are differences between how ‘Northern’ and ‘Southern’ nations are treated by international lenders and how governments are responding to powerful organisations like the IMF or the ECB.
 We also look at democracy, and the role of governments.
 Who makes the decisions?
 What is the current political response of states and institutions to the crisis?
 Is it different in different parts of the world?
 And if so, why?

 That participants will learn about the key international actors and institutions in the global economic crisis, examine their roles in responding to the crisis, and also consider power and decision-making.